InterSIS/django-rest-encrypted-lookup/README.md

 ```

 Encrypted lookups are *not* appropriate to use as a security measure against users guessing object URIs.
 Encrypted
-lookups *are* appropriate to use as a non-security-critical method of obfuscating object pks/ids.
+lookups *are* appropriate to use as a method of obfuscating object pks/ids.

 Installation